vickumar1981/jupyter-dart-kernel/README.md

 5. Run Jupyter and start using Dart
   - To use the kernel in the Jupyter console: `jupyter console --kernel kernelname`
   - to use the kernel in a notebook: `jupyter notebook` and create a new notebook through the browser

+### Getting an Error:  `No module named dartkernel`

+1. Make sure dart is installed and accessible via the path.
+You can check this by opening a terminal / command prompt and typing: dart --version.

+2. Make sure the location of where the jupyter-dart-kernel is installed is in your PYTHONPATH.
+This is where the python interpreter looks for modules, including the dartkernel.py file.